-Depending on the exact nature and scope of regulated activities to be carried out by such a corporation, provision of an automated digital advisory service typically requires a licence from the SFC to carry out Type 1 (dealing in securities) and Type 4 (advising on securities).2 A corporation providing asset management services would typically require a licence from the SFC to carry out Type 4 (advising on securities) and Type 9 (asset management) regulated activities.3
+Depending on the exact nature and scope of regulated activities to be carried out by the corporation, the provision of automated digital advisory service may require a licence from the SFC to carry out Type 1 (dealing in securities) and Type 4 (advising on securities) regulated activities.7 A corporation providing asset management services would typically require a licence by SFC to carry out Type 4 (advising on securities) and Type 9 (asset management) regulated activities.8

-Credit information services are generally governed by Type 10 regulated activities (providing credit ratings services) under the the Securities and Futures Ordinance (SFO), pursuant to which 'credit ratings' are defined as opinions, expressed using a defined ranking system, primarily regarding the creditworthiness of: (1) a person other than an individual; (2) debt securities; (3) preferred securities; or (4) an agreement to provide credit.
-Corporations carrying out such regulated activities would also be required to comply with the Code of Conduct for Persons Providing Credit Rating Services issued by the SFC in June 2011.
+Credit information services are generally governed by Type 10 regulated activities (providing credit ratings services) under the SFO, pursuant to which 'credit ratings' means opinions, expressed using a defined ranking system, primarily regarding the creditworthiness of a person other than an individual, debt securities, preferred securities or an agreement to provide credit.
+The corporation carrying out these regulated activities will also be required to comply with the Code of Conduct for Persons Providing Credit Rating Services, as issued by the SFC in June 2011.

-Under the Companies (Winding Up and Miscellaneous Provisions) Ordinance (CWUMPO), it shall not be lawful to issue any form of application for shares in or debentures of a company to the Hong Kong public unless the form is issued with a prospectus that complies with the requirements of the CWUMPO and is registered with the Registrar of Companies in Hong Kong (the Prospectus Requirements).
-In addition, Section 103 of the SFO prohibits a person from issuing an advertisement, invitation or document which to his knowledge is or contains an invitation to the public to deal in any 'securities' (which is widely defined under Schedule 1 to the SFO) unless the issue has been authorised by SFC (the SFC Authorisation), which will in turn require the offering document to comply with the Prospectus Requirements.
-There are certain exemptions to the Prospectus Requirement and the SFC Authorisation requirement, the most common of which are:
+Under the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap 32) (C(WUMP)O), it is unlawful to issue any form of application for shares in, or debentures of, a company to the Hong Kong public unless the form is issued with a prospectus that complies with the requirements of the C(WUMP)O and is registered with the Registrar of Companies in Hong Kong (the Prospectus Requirements).
+In addition, Section 103 of the SFO prohibits a person from issuing an advertisement, invitation or document that to his or her knowledge is, or contains, an invitation to the public to deal in any 'securities' (which is widely defined under Schedule 1 of the SFO) unless the issue has been authorised by the SFC (the SFC Authorisation), which would in turn require the offering document to comply with the Prospectus Requirements.
+There are certain exemptions to the Prospectus Requirements and the SFC Authorisation requirement, the most common of which are:

 - professional investors exemption: offers made to professional investors only (as defined under the SFO);

-- private placement exemption: offers made to a maximum of 50 persons in Hong Kong provided that the offering document contains a warning statement as specified under Part 3 of Schedule 18 to the CWUMPO;
+- private placement exemption: offers made to a maximum of 50 persons in Hong Kong provided that the offering document contains a warning statement as specified under Part 3 of the Eighteenth Schedule of the C(WUMP)O;

 - sophisticated investor exemption: offers where the minimum principal amount to be subscribed by any person is not less than HK$500,000 (or its foreign currency equivalent), with the appropriate specified warning statement in a prominent position of the offering document;

-- outside HK investors exemption: offers to persons outside Hong Kong.
+- outside Hong Kong investors exemption: offers to persons outside Hong Kong.

 ii Cross-border issues

-To the extent of fund distribution, following memoranda of understanding (MOUs) signed by Hong Kong with China, Switzerland, France, Luxembourg and the United Kingdom, a system of mutual recognition of funds is put in place between Hong Kong and the above-mentioned signing countries to allow eligible funds to be passported into Hong Kong and vice versa.
-The MOUs with each country differ slightly from each other on the structure of the funds and the type of funds that would be eligible for mutual recognition.
-For example, the MOU with France requires the fund to retain a minimum of 20 per cent of the net asset value to be attributable to Hong Kong investors, the MOU with the United Kingdom prohibits leverage over 100 per cent of the net asset value, and the MOU with Luxembourg requires the fund to be managed by a fund manager who has a minimum of HK$10 million in capital.
-Having said that, all foreign funds to be offered into Hong Kong will require the fund to appoint a firm in Hong Kong as representative and also engage a licensed intermediary to carry out any marketing activities of the fund in Hong Kong.
+Regarding fund distribution from jurisdictions outside Hong Kong, following the memoranda of understanding (MOU) signed between Hong Kong and other jurisdictions, including China, Switzerland, France, Luxembourg, the United Kingdom and Thailand (with China being the first country to sign the MOU with Hong Kong), a system of mutual recognition of funds is put in place between Hong Kong and the signing countries to allow eligible funds to be passported into Hong Kong, and vice versa.
+Each MOU differs slightly on the type of funds that would be eligible for mutual recognition and the structure of the funds.
+For example, the MOU with France requires the fund to retain a minimum of 20 per cent of the net asset value to be attributable to Hong Kong investors; the MOU with the United Kingdom prohibits leverage over 100 per cent of the net asset value; and the MOU with Luxembourg requires the fund to be managed by a fund manager that has a minimum of HK$10 million in capital.
+Having said that, all foreign funds to be offered into Hong Kong will be required to appoint a firm in Hong Kong as representative and engage a licensed intermediary to carry out any marketing activities of the fund in Hong Kong.

-Similarly, under Section 114 of the SFO, the restriction on carrying on business in regulated activities does not make any distinction between foreign or local corporations.
+Similarly, under Section 114 of the SFO, the restriction on carrying out regulated activities does not make any distinction between foreign or local corporations.
 Therefore, corporations should obtain licences from the SFC if they provide cross-border regulated services and products targeting the Hong Kong public.

-Nevertheless, a temporary licence under Section 117 of the SFO could be available to foreign corporations if they are already licensed or regulated in other jurisdictions.
-Such temporary licence, if granted, is valid for up to three months, and the same person cannot hold a temporary licence for more than six months in any two-year period.
-The SFC will consider whether the foreign corporation is subject to similar regulatory requirements as imposed, monitored or enforced by the foreign corporation's local regulator and whether such local regulator would be able to take disciplinary action against the foreign corporation for their actions in Hong Kong as part of the consideration in granting the temporary licence.
-There are also other restrictions to the temporary licence, such as not allowing all types of regulated activities or not holding all client assets.
+Nevertheless, a temporary licence under Section 117 of the SFO could be available to foreign corporations if they are already licensed or regulated in another jurisdiction.
+This temporary licence is valid for up to three months or up to six months within any two-year period.
+The SFC will consider whether the foreign corporation is subject to similar regulatory requirements as imposed, monitored or enforced by the foreign corporation's local regulator and whether that local regulator would be able to take disciplinary action against the foreign corporation for its actions in Hong Kong as part of the consideration in granting the temporary licence.
+There are also other restrictions to the temporary licence (including that not all types of regulated activities would be allowed), and the licensee cannot hold client assets.

-The restrictions relating to offering or inviting investors under Section 103 of the SFO are only relevant to invitation to investments made in Hong Kong, but there is no specific restriction under the SFO if there is a genuine enquiry made by a Hong Kong investor to the foreign corporation.
+The restrictions relating to offering or inviting investors under Section 103 of the SFO are only relevant to invitations to invest made in Hong Kong, but there are no specific restrictions under the SFO if there is a genuine enquiry made by a Hong Kong investor to the foreign corporation.
 Provided that the response to the enquiry made by the Hong Kong investor is bespoke and tailored to the enquiry, the foreign corporation may not be subject to the restriction under Section 103.
 This is a process that is commonly referred to as 'reverse enquiry'.

-There are no currency exchange controls in Hong Kong, but the flows of funds in and out of Hong Kong may be prohibited or restricted by laws such as United Nation (Anti-Terrorism Measures) Ordinance, United Nations Sanctions Ordinance and other relevant laws and regulations.
+There are no currency exchange controls in Hong Kong, but the flow of funds in and out of Hong Kong may be prohibited or restricted by laws such as the United Nations (Anti-Terrorism Measures) Ordinance (Cap 575) (UNATMO) and the United Nations Sanctions Ordinance (Cap 537), as well as other relevant laws and regulations.
 There is no limitation on ownership of companies by foreigners in place in Hong Kong.

 Digital identity and onboarding

-There are no laws and regulations in Hong Kong relating to establishing digital identity but a similar concept was introduced by the Electronic Transaction Ordinance (ETO), which allows digital certificates to be created to serve as a guaranty of identity during electronic transactions.
-Digital certificates can only be issued by recognised certification authorities, which to this date only include the Hongkong Post Certification Authority and Digi-Sign Certification Services Limited.
-Nevertheless, any person may apply to the Government Chief Information Officer to become a recognised certification authority pursuant to Section 20 of the ETO.
+There are no laws or regulations in Hong Kong relating to establishing digital identity, although similar arrangements were introduced by the Electronic Transaction Ordinance (Cap 553) (ETO), which allow digital certificates to be created to serve as a guarantee of identity during electronic transactions.
+Digital certificates can only be issued by recognised certification authorities, which, to date, only includes the Hongkong Post Certification Authority and Digi-Sign Certification Services Limited.
+Nevertheless, any person may apply to the government chief information officer to become a recognised certification authority pursuant to Section 20 of the ETO.
 Once issued, digital certificates can be used to identify a person in a process known as electronic authentication to verify transactions.
-At the moment, personal digital certificates can only be applied by individuals who possess a Hong Kong identity card (the applications do not accept other form of identification documents, such as passports).
+At present, personal digital certificates can only be applied by individuals who possess a Hong Kong identity card (the applications do not accept other forms of identification documents, such as passports).
 On the other hand, corporations can also apply for digital certificates and there is no restriction on the jurisdiction of the corporations as long as the corporation has obtained a business registration certificate issued by the Hong Kong government.